-Additional Considerations:
+Additional Considerations

-- Services will be provided as identified and authorized by the LCI IDT staff. - Providers may not limit or deny any LCI member services due to dissatisfaction with their LCI contracted rate.

-- LCI pre-authorizes all of its services.
+- LCI requires a 14 day notice prior to termination of SHC services by a provider to any LCI member. - Services will be provided as identified and authorized by the LCI IDT staff. - Providers may not limit or deny any LCI member services due to dissatisfaction with their LCI contracted rate. - LCI pre-authorizes all of its services.
 If provider bills for more units than authorized without prior authorization, these services may be denied. - In the case that a LCI member cancels service, the provider must contact the LCI IDT staff.
 Services cancelled will not necessarily be rescheduled and should not be assumed by the provider. - Provider will negotiate contract rates that include mileage and travel time associated with the provision of service. - Only units of services directly related to the authorized member may be billed under this service.
-The following services constitute directly related services and are included in the service provider's contracted rate: - o Face-to-face contact with member by direct care staff. - o Travel to the member for direct contact and travel from the member. - Transportation of member while providing SHC services.
+The following services constitute directly related services and are included in the service provider's contracted rate: - Face-to-face contact with member by direct care staff. - Travel to the member for direct contact and travel from the member. - Transportation of member while providing SHC services.
 Provider contracted rates include travel during the provision of service(s). - Exceptions to the billable unit's criteria for SHC services will be considered for provision of service(s) to specific members when: - 1.
-Coordination and follow up necessary for the performance of services to a particular member requires extensive coordinating and collaboration or - 2.
-Travel time necessary for the performance of services to a particular member requires extensive travel time (i.e., rural locations).
-Requests for exceptions to billable unit's criteria shall be requested in writing to the LCI IDT staff assigned to the member.
+Coordination and follow up necessary for the performance of services to a particular member requires extensive coordinating and collaboration or - Travel time necessary for the performance of services to a particular member requires extensive travel time (i.e., rural locations).
+Requests for exceptions to billable unit criteria shall be requested in writing to the LCI IDT staff assigned to the member.
 Written requests will be reviewed with the LCI IDT staff and administration for consideration.
-Providers may not bill for exceptions prior to a written response and prior authorization from the LCI IDT staff. - Only one provider agency is billable for the same service at the same time. - Provider administrative time related to business operations of services is not billable to LCI.
+Providers may not bill for exceptions prior to a written response and prior authorization from the LCI IDT staff.

+- Only one provider agency is billable for the same service at the same time. - Provider administrative time related to business operations of services is not billable to LCI.
 Provider agency staffing, training, orientation and supervision are not billable units of authorized service(s) for the members.
-Performance of these and related business functions must be factored into provider's rates. - Provider cannot bill for missed appointments.
+Performance of these and related business functions must be factored into provider's rates.

+• Provider cannot bill for missed appointments.